webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

-Mind that all these views could be put in any order you want and it doesn't depend on the way they have been defined, e.g.:
+Mind that all these views could be put in any order you want and it doesn't depend whether they are classes or objects, e.g.:

 ```js
 export default BigView = {